jonseymour/osx-loopback/README.md

 So, an effective workaround to this issue is simply to avoid connecting to the forwarded port on the local loopback interface and instead use the docker port on the host-only interface. (e.g. something like tcp://192.168.58.103:2375 instead of tcp://localhost:2375)

-##Use the NAT service (non-preferred, alternative)##
-VirtualBox 4.3.x enables the notion of a [NAT service](http://www.virtualbox.org/manual/ch06.html#network_nat_service).
-This appears to use a different implementation of VirtualBox's LWIP code which does properly handle the shutdown of the host's write socket on forwarded ports.
-So, another alternative is to reconfigure the VirtualBox VM to use a "NAT Network" instead of a "NAT" interface.
-Note, however, that this has to be manually configured and may break some functions of boot2docker.

 #Problem tickets#

 ##docker##